sinch/docs/docs/tutorials/tutorials-java/tutorials-java-spring-boot-incoming-sms.md

 {"timestamp":"2019-08-14T15:03:28.156+0000","status":405,"error":"Method Not Allowed","message":"Request method 'GET' not supported","path":"/sms/deliveryReport"}
 ```

-Receiving a `405 Method Not Allowed` response is normal, you've attempted to make a `GET` request with cURL, whereas our application expects a `POST`.
+Receiving a `405 Method Not Allowed` response is normal.
+You've attempted to make a `GET` request with cURL, whereas our application expects a `POST`.
 The important part is that you've reached our application via the public URL (`https://`) via Ngrok.

 Your locally-running application is now exposed to the Internet!